-If I am having trouble with my MinistrySafe dashboard, who should I contact?
+If I am having trouble with my MinistrySafe control panel, who should I contact?

 Can I change the CTC MinistrySafe policies?

 The CTC MinistrySafe policies were adopted by the CTC Annual Conference at the recommendation of the CTC MinistrySafe Task Force and Board of Trustees.
 They include the foundational pieces of recommended policy from MinistrySafe, as well as the pre-existing Safe Sanctuary guidelines endorsed by the denomination.
 They are designed so that they can be “personalized” to include the local church name and particular organizational structure, but the content of the policy is not to be changed.
 Local churches may create their own operational procedures used to implement the CTC MinistrySafe policy.

 Where do I find the required screening documents for MinistrySafe?